jmonto55/Leaderboard/README.md

 - **Leaderboard allow user to save their scores**
 - **Leaderboard allow users to check all scores an see who is winning**
+- **Leaderboard allow users to store new scores and retrieve them later with the refresh button**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>